 The Economy cabin is located right behind the Premium Economy cabin.
 There are 9 seats across, configured in a 3-3-3 pattern.
-The best seats in the Dreamliner cabin, particularly for couples travelling, or singles who like a window and space, are the window two seats in the very back of the plane.
-These are to either side of the cabin in row 43, seats A-B & H-J. Here you have 2 instead of the usual 3 seats, therefore extra space by the window for storage and your legs plus these seats recline normally.
-The downside of these seats is that people bump into them when waiting for the toilet and you can actually hear the toilet flush, particularly if you are on the aisle side of this duo.
+The best seats in the Dreamliner cabin, particularly for couples traveling, or singles who like a window and space, are the window two seats in the very back of the plane.
+These are to either side of the cabin in row 43, seats A-B & H-J. Here you have 2 instead of the usual 3 seats.
+Therefore extra space by the window for storage and your legs plus these seats recline normally.
+The downside of these seats is that people bump into them when waiting for the toilet, and you can actually hear the toilet flush, particularly if you are on the aisle side of this duo.

 The rest of the seating on the Dreamliner is pretty tightly packed.
 At 5’7”, even I find the economy seating cramped.
 Your seat comes with 31 inches of pitch and 17.5 inches of width.
 If you are bigger than me, I would recommend selecting an aisle seat where at least you can stretch your legs out during your flight, except for when the trolley passes by.

-On my seat was a pillow, a worn but plastic covered blanket, a small amenity kit and a pair of headphones.
+On my seat were a pillow, a worn but plastic covered blanket, a small amenity kit, and a pair of headphones.
 The amenity kit contained just the essentials – toothbrush and toothpaste.
-The headphones were the noise cancelling type and were decent quality, so that was a pleasant surprise.
+The headphones were the noise-canceling type and were decent quality, so that was a pleasant surprise.

 Food and Drinks

 The dinner service began shortly after we took off.
-The menu offered chicken curry or pasta – I chose the chicken curry which filled my stomach but was pretty plain.
-The main came with an unappealing starter that I didn’t try, bread and butter, crackers and cheese and chocolate mousse dessert, which was the best bit of the meal.
-There was tea and coffee offered after the meal.
+The menu offered chicken curry or pasta – I chose the chicken curry, which filled my stomach but was pretty plain.
+The main came with an unappealing starter that I didn’t try, bread and butter, crackers and cheese, and chocolate mousse dessert, which was the best bit of the meal.
+There were tea and coffee offered after the meal.

-Breakfast was served about an hour before landing and choices included vanilla porridge or an omelette.
-We landed in Heathrow shortly after 5 AM.
+Breakfast was served about an hour before landing, and choices included vanilla porridge or an omelet.
+We landed in Heathrow shortly after 5 am.